Ellamental2/obsidian-sylvalia/Marvin's Magic Emporium.md

-ran by a gnome called Marvin and sells magic spells.
+ran by a gnome called Marvin and sells magic spell scrolls.